GeneralizedRL/MFFL_ZSRD/README.md

 ```
 main.py --preprocess --data <dataset>
 ```
-Note that <dataset> is the name of any dataset folder in the ./data directory.

-The datasets can be downloaded from the original literatures.
+The datasets can be downloaded from the original literatures and placed under the ./data directory.

 ## Train models